 This course covers the same material as RLST 101 and is open only to first-year students, giving first-years the opportunity to experience the rigorous and intimate seminar setting as they work through the topics and themes of the religious studies department's introductory course.
 This counts toward the 100-level introduction to religious studies course requirement for the major.
 No prerequisite.
 Offered every two years.

 This course serves as an introduction to the religion of Islam, a diverse tradition that includes more than a billion adherents and is a dominant cultural element in a geographical region that stretches from Morocco to Indonesia.
 This course focuses primarily on the development of Islam and Islamic institutions from the time of the Prophet Muhammad through the emergence of the Sufi tradition as a primary expression of Muslim piety in the late medieval period.
 Special attention is given to the rise and development of Sunni, Shi'i and Sufi pieties as distinctive responses to the event of the Qur'anic revelation throughout the history of Islam.
-This is an introductory Islam tradition course.
+This counts toward the religious traditions requirement as Islam.
 No prerequisite.
 Offered every fall.

-This course examines some of the important ideas, personalities and institutions associated with Islamic mysticism.
+This advanced course examines some of the important ideas, personalities and institutions associated with Islamic mysticism.
 Students read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, mystical poetry, the nature of the Sufi path and Sufi psychology.
 A crucial aspect of the course is an examination of the role of the veneration of "holy persons'' in Islamic piety.
-This is an advanced Islam tradition course.
+This counts toward the religious traditions requirement as Islamic..
 No prerequisite.
 Offered every two years.

 This course will examine some of the important ideas, personalities and institutions associated with Islamic mysticism.
 Students will read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, mystical poetry, the nature of the Sufi path and Sufi psychology.
 A crucial aspect of the course will be an examination of the role of the veneration of "holy persons" in Islamic piety.
 This counts toward an advanced Islam tradition course requirement for the major.
 No prerequisite.
 Offered every two years.

 This course acquaints students with major theoretical approaches to the academic study of religion.
 The course covers phenomenological, psychoanalytical, sociological and anthropological approaches to religion.
 Authors to be discussed include Frazer, Marx, Freud, Weber, Durkheim, Eliade, Lévi-Strauss, Douglas, Geertz, Turner and Orsi.
-This is a theory course.
+This counts as a theory/methodology course for the major.
 This course also fulfills the methods requirement for international studies.
 No prerequisite.